 There are claims that cleansing armpits of the parabens, phthalates, and aluminum that come along with traditional deodorant, could reduce the risk of cancer.
 While this does make sense, as parabens have been found in cancerous breast tissue, there isn’t enough information on this yet, according to The National Cancer Institute.
 But a switch might make sense when there are natural options (we’ll get to those later) that don’t have questionable chemicals.

-Less Bodily Chemicals
+Fewer Bodily Chemicals

 Aside from skipping the chemicals in regular deodorants, something else magical happens after pit detox.
 Aluminum is used in antiperspirants to literally seal the sweat ducts.
 That just doesn’t sound good.
 Here’s the thing — sweating is healthy!
 One of the many benefits of letting that sweat through is allowing the body to rid a variation of chemicals and heavy metals.
 So relish in it!